Eternals (film): Music

 Ramin Djawadi composed the score for the film, after previously doing so for Marvel's Iron Man (2008).
 Two songs from the film's soundtrack, "Across the Oceans of Time" and "Eternals Theme", were released as singles on October 22, 2021, while the full album was released on November 3.

 Marketing

-The first footage of the film was released in May 2021 as part of a promotional video from Marvel Studios celebrating their films and a return to movie theaters.
+The first footage of the film was released in May 2021, as part of a promotional video from Marvel Studios celebrating their films and a return to theaters in light of the COVID-19 pandemic.
 Though the footage was limited and "vague", Hoai-Tran Bui at /Film still felt it was "very exciting".
 Chaim Gartenberg of The Verge felt one of the biggest moments of the footage was seeing Jolie wielding a sword made of light.
 He was also encouraged that Eternals appeared to be one of Marvel's first films to "deliver on [their] years-long promise of creating films with more diverse casts".
 Nerdist's Michael Arbeiter said the footage was quick, but felt that it "manages an air of wonderment".